superDross/dotfiles/notes/web/tcp_udp.md

 **internet protocol suite**; a set of communication protocols which specifies how data should be packetized, addressed, transmitted, routed, and received.

-The internet protocol suite predates the OSI model.
+The internet protocol suite pre-dates the OSI model.

 UDP & TCP exist at layer 4 of the OSI model; transport protocol.